 As a Member of the National Association of Dog Obedience Instructors, a long-standing Professional Member of the Association of Professional Dog Trainers, as a founding member of TrulyDogFriendly and a member of the Pet Professional Guild, Frances believes in furthering her education by participation in seminars, webcourses, telecourses and hands-on workshops throughout every year.
 These educational opportunities include many different aspects to do with dogs, including: family dog obedience training; AKC show obedience; agility; herding; tracking; clicker training; behavior modification; puppy training; pet dog training; aggressive dog skills and management; medical issues pertaining to behavior, etc.

 Frances is a four-times-recertified Certified Professional Dog Trainer by the Certification Council of Professional Dog Trainers.

 She believes it is vital to keep current with the most modern aspects of dog training and behavior.
 Frances is active every day on discussion lists with Professional Dog Trainers, Veterinarians, Certified Pet Behavior Counselors, and other canine professionals worldwide.

-Jace "Tyler" Dauster is a US Army Veteran who has recently moved back to Mobile, AL.
+Jace "Tyler" Dauster is a US Army Veteran who has relocated back to Mobile, AL.

 Having grown up around dogs he has a deep love for "all things dog" and is starting out his promising career being mentored by Frances.